caroso1222/ng-popups/README.md

 // Prompt.
 Callback param has the following form:
 // { result: boolean, value: string }
-this.ngDialogs.prompt('Please type your email below.')
+this.ngPopups.prompt('Please type your email below.')
   .subscribe(res => {
     if (res.result) {
       console.log('Thanks, now we have your email:', res.value);